openwebwork/pg/tutorial/sample-problems/README.md

 - **name**: the name of the problem as will appear in the documentation listings.
 - **type**: the type of the problem can be one or more of the following
-  * _sample_: a sample problem that would appear in some course.
+  - _sample_: a sample problem that would appear in some course.
-  * _technique_: a problem from the _Problem Techniques_ on the wiki which may
+  - _technique_: a problem from the _Problem Techniques_ on the wiki which may
   demonstrate something of interest, but may not be relevant as a sample problem.
-  * _snippet_: part of a problem that is useful if embedded in another problem.
+  - _snippet_: part of a problem that is useful if embedded in another problem.

 - **subject**: A subject area that a sample problem belongs to.
-This may be more that one.
+This may be more than one.
 - **see_also**: A listing of other problems (by the filename) that will appear in the documentation as a reference.
 - **category**: A listing of any categories that the problem would belong to.